 This part of the application is very important.
 You can list up to five schools in order of preference that you want to attend, but you do not have to list five schools.
 If you know that you only want one particular school, just list that school.
 You can tell if a school is on a quarter or semester schedule by looking at the information under the black box in the directory.
 Once again, be sure that if you need classes in your major, that school offers your major.
 Refer to the NSE directory to see what majors each college offers.

-At the end of round one, the cards of students who were not accepted at their first choice school come back to the home coordinator.
-The schools that are closed after round one will be crossed off the choice cards and those cards will then go to the next open school on the students list.
+At the end of round one, the students who were not accepted at their first choice school will remain in the online database for the next round.
+The schools that are closed after round one will have a note indicating this in the online system.
 So, if your first choice is Florida International University and they don't accept you, then we will try to place you at your second school.
-However, if you choose a competitive school as your second choice, chances are very good that they will be closed.
+However, if you choose a competitive school as your second choice, chances are very good they will be closed.
 Therefore, we would have to move on to your third choice, and so on.
 It is extremely important that you use viable schools for your 2nd-5th choices.
 Any school on plan B is fine for a first choice school, but after that you need to be sure to choose a school that is not known to be closed after the first round each year.
-See the Placement Information sheet to see which schools are competitive and which are not.
-These statistics were all taken from last year's placement conference.
+The NSE coordinator can provide you with placement statistics from previous years when you meet for your interview.

-When the time comes to fill out placement cards, sometimes more than one student wants to attend the same school.
+When the time comes to fill out placement forms, sometimes more than one student wants to attend the same school.
 In some cases, schools will take a few students from the same school, but usually they won't take many more than that.
 So, students must be ranked for their first choice school.
-The rank is determined by a score given on your application, interview, and recommendations.
+The rank is determined by a score given on your application, interview and recommendations.
 Before the conference, we meet with all students to tell them their rank to their first choice school.
 The order of choices can then be adjusted if desired.
-When coordinators receive the placement cards, it will indicate that student's rank number.
+When coordinators review the placement forms, it will indicate that student's rank number.
 If they can only take one of two, the coordinator must accept the student who is ranked #1 first, then #2 and so on.